 Father Stampiglia was born and raised in Rome, Italy.
-He is a Pallottine priest ordained in Rome on November 27, 1960 just two years before the opening of Vatican Council II.
+He was ordained a Pallottine priest in Rome on November 27, 1960 just two years before the opening of Vatican Council II.
 Father Fausto has the distinction of being the first pastor of St. Martha Church who belongs to a religious order, The Society of the Catholic Apostolate, known as the Pallottines.

 In 2010, Fr.
 Fausto was awarded the “Papal Medal of Pro Ecclesia et Pontiface” (for Church and Pope) by Pope Benedict XVI, the highest recognition for a priest, for his exemplary service to the church.
 In November 2010, Fr.
 Fausto celebrated his 50th anniversary as a priest by offering mass in Rome, where he was ordained, along with three of his fellow classmates.